facundoolano/app-store-scraper/README.md

 Retrieves a list of applications from one of the collections at iTunes.
 Options:

 * `collection`: the collection to look up.
 Defaults to `collection.TOP_FREE_IOS`, available options can be found [here](https://github.com/facundoolano/app-store-scraper/blob/master/lib/constants.js#L3).
-* `category`: the application category to filter for.
-Defaults to no category, available options can be found [here](https://github.com/facundoolano/app-store-scraper/blob/master/lib/constants.js#L22)
 * `country`: the two letter country code to get the list from.
 Defaults to `us`.
 * `num`: the amount of elements to retrieve.
 Defaults to `50`, maximum allowed is `200`.